kubernetes/website/docs/getting-started-guides/windows/README.md

 # Running Windows Server Containers using Kubernetes
-Windows Server Containers are supported on Kubernetes as an alpha feature.
-Kubernetes control plane (API Server, Scheduler, Controller Manager etc) will continue to run on Linux, while the kubelet and kube-proxy can be run on Windows Server.
+Kubernetes version 1.5 introduces support for Windows Server Containers.
+In version 1.5, the Kubernetes control plane (API Server, Scheduler, Controller Manager, etc) continue to run on Linux, while the kubelet and kube-proxy can be run on Windows Server.

+**Note:** Windows Server Containers on Kubernetes is an Alpha feature in Kubernetes 1.5.

 ## Prerequisites
-With the alpha release, Windows Server Containers for Kubernetes is supported using the following:
+In Kubernetes version 1.5, Windows Server Containers for Kubernetes is supported using the following:

 1. Kubernetes control plane running on existing Linux infrastructure (version 1.5 or later)
 2. Kubenet network plugin setup on the Linux nodes